charlie0129/path-proxy/README.md

 3. **X-Forwarded-Proto**: Set to "http" or "https" based on the original request, if not already set
 4. **X-Forwarded-Host**: Set to the original Host header, if not already set

-You can disable adding X-Forwarded-* headers with `--add-headers=false`.
+You can disable adding X-Forwarded-* headers with `--remove-forward-headers`.

 ## Redirect Handling